jnga/ImageTile/README.md

 # ImageTile

-ImageTile takes an image file and tiles it in order to make a larger file.
+ImageTile is a routine that tiles an image in order to make a larger one.

 It was written to help test web applications that allow uploading images.
-The goal was to approximate image files from digital cameras of varying megapixel specifications.
+The goal was to make image files similar in size to ones from higher megapixel digital cameras.

-It runs on Python 3 and Python 2, having been tested on versions 3.4 and 2.7.
-It relies on the Python Imaging Library (PIL) supplied by the PIL fork Pillow.
+It runs on Python, either as a script or from a program.
+It has been tested on Python versions 3.4 and 2.7.
+It relies on the Python Imaging Library (PIL) fork Pillow.

 This project is licensed under the terms of the MIT License.